sphinx-extensions2/sphinx-tippy/docs/index.md

 :::

 :::{confval} tippy_skip_anchor_classes
-Skip creating tooltips for anchors with these classes, by default:
+Skip showing tooltips for anchors with these classes, by default:

 ```python
 tippy_skip_anchor_classes = (